BUSINESS ENERGY

 Install lighting sensors and reduce unnecessary lighting costs

-Businesses often waste energy by leaving lights on in areas that don't need constant illumination, such as corridors, storage rooms, or bathrooms.
-Installing lighting sensors or motion detectors can automatically switch lights off when a room is unoccupied, ensuring energy isn't wasted.
+Businesses often waste energy by leaving lights on in areas that don't need constant lighting, such as corridors, storage rooms, or bathrooms.
+Fitting lighting sensors or motion detectors can automatically switch lights off when a room is empty, ensuring energy isn't wasted.

 Another simple tip is to encourage staff to switch off lights before leaving a room or area.
 This can help reduce lighting costs in your business.